Nevada Central Railway

 Union Pacific purchased control of the road in June 1881 was part of a grand scheme to built its own line across Nevada, and to tap the booming mining business of central Nevada.
 The mining boom soon collapsed, and in October 1884, Union Pacific allowed the Nevada Central to default on its interest payments, forcing the road into bankruptcy.

-It was during this brief period of Union Pacific control in 1881-1884 that one of the most unique locomotives in the Western United States was added to UP's roster of steam locomotives.
-Built as American Fork no. 1 in July 1872, the small locomotive was a failure on the American Fork line and was sold in December 1873 to the Eureka & Palisade Railroad which was being built between those two towns in central Nevada.
-The E&P was completed in October 1875, and the locomotive remained in service until it was sold to the Nevada Central in October 1879.
+It was during this brief period of Union Pacific control in 1881-1884 that one of the most unique locomotives in the western United States was added to UP's roster of steam locomotives.
+Built as American Fork Railroad no. 1 in July 1872, the small 0-4-4T engine was a failure on the American Fork line and was sold in December 1873 to the Eureka & Palisade Railroad which was being built between those two towns in central Nevada.
+The E&P was completed in October 1875, but the little locomotive was already removed from service, in May 1875.
+It was sold to the Nevada Central in October 1879.
 The locomotive was used for the construction of the Nevada Central, but being a small design, was soon demoted to yard switching service as soon as larger locomotives were delivered.
 After Union Pacific took control in mid-1881, the locomotive was moved to the Utah & Northern, which UP also controlled, and by December 1882 was in service in U&N's yard at Spring Hill, Montana, which in 1889 was renamed as Lima, Montana.
 The locomotive was renumbered to U&N no. 296 in 1885, but was not included in an inventory of locomotives in September 1887, meaning that it was out of service, and had likely been scrapped.
-(Read Garrie Tufford's essay about this unique locomotive -- published in Western Railroader, Issue 627, October/November 1998.)

 After Union Pacific lost interest in the fortunes of Nevada Central Railway, it was reorganized in 1888 as the Nevada Central Railroad.